lcsdiniz/mini-seller-console/README.md

 ```

 Open the application in your browser at [http://localhost:5173](http://localhost:5173)
-Leads and Opportunities are loaded from `assets/leads.json`.
+Leads are loaded from `assets/leads.json`.

 ---